 fabianodp / Adobe Stock

-The history of the arena is unknown, with its official construction being a mystery.
+The arena’s history is unknown, with its official construction being a mystery.
 The earliest record of its existence, however, dates back to at least the 4th century BC, so we know it’s at least that old,

 Forum of Caesar